Going For My Girl Scout Gold

 5-History of Bingham Canyon and past residents

-7-Police officers who died in the line of duty
+6-Wall of honor for military veterans of 6 wars and police officers who died in the line of duty

 8-Artwork through the eyes of a Special Education student graduate

 9-Sitting and meditation area